ix-ax/AXOpen/docfx/articles/data/README.md

-# Data
+# AxoData

-IxData provide a simple yet powerful data exchange between PLC and an arbitrary data repository.
+AxoData provide a simple yet powerful data exchange between PLC and an arbitrary data repository.
 IxData implements a series of repository operations known as CRUD.

 ## Benefits